pangteckchun/kube-dev/kubernetes-notes.md

 ### Kubernetes Architecture Basics ###
 ![Kubernetes Architecture](./img/kubernetes-architecture-overview.png)

-1. Central manager is called the `master` and it controls the `kube-apiserver`, `kube-scheduler`, various controllers and `etcd` storage system (cluster state, container settings and networking config).
+1. Central manager is called the `master node` and it controls the `kube-apiserver`, `kube-scheduler`, various controllers and `etcd` storage system (cluster state, container settings and networking config).
 For now, only Linux nodes can be master on a cluster.

 1. `kube-apiserver` exposes API for others to speak to K8s.
 This is also what you communicate with using native K8s client `kubectl` or using curl commands.
+Only the `kube-apiserver` interacts with the `etcd` storage system.

 1. `Kubeadm` is a tool built to provide **kubeadm init** and **kubeadm join** as best-practice "fast paths" for creating K8s clusters. `Kubeadm` performs the actions necessary to get a minimum viable cluster up and running.

 1. `kube-scheduler` takes requests for running containers (i.e. `kubectl` --> `kube-apiserver`) and finds a suitabl node to run that container.

-1. Every `node` running a container would have `kubelet` and `kube-proxy` processes.
+1. Every `worker node` running a container would have `kubelet` and `kube-proxy` processes. `Kubelet` is the main agent running on worker nodes.

 1. `kubelet` receives the request to run the containers, watches over them locally, manages the resources needed to keep the running.
 Interacts with the local container engine, Docker by default.